If you’re worried about how to get out of debt, here are some things to know — and how to find legitimate help.

 Credit Repair

-After I pay off my debt, is there anything I can do about my credit?
+After I pay off my debt, is there anything I can do to improve my credit?

+Don’t believe anyone who promises to repair your credit by removing accurate information from your credit report.
+That’s illegal — especially if they tell you to dispute a debt you know is yours.
 Only time can make accurate information go away.
-A credit bureau can report most accurate negative information for seven years and bankruptcy information for ten years.
-Information about an unpaid judgment against you can be reported for seven years or until the statute of limitations runs out, whichever is longer.
+A credit bureau can report most accurate negative information for seven years and bankruptcy information for 10 years.
+Information about a judgment against you can be reported for seven years or until the statute of limitations runs out, whichever is longer.
 The seven-year reporting period starts from the date the event took place.
-But there are steps you can take to repair your credit over time.

-If you have a problem with a debt settlement or other debt relief company, of if you see a scam, fraud, or bad business practice, report it
+If you have a problem with a debt settlement or other debt relief company, or if you see a scam, fraud, or bad business practice, report it